K4Y7s/K4Y7s-Spoofer/README.md

-have cleaner for fr, macchanger, spoofer, and serials
+Have cleaner for Fortnite, macchanger, spoofer and serials to use it only press on login.